Fecal Impaction

 What is fecal impaction?

 A fecal impaction, or fecaloma, is a large mass of hardened stool that accumulates in the colon or rectum and cannot be evacuated spontaneously.
-This condition can occur at all ages, but it is especially common in frail, elderly individuals and in children.
-Other high-risk individuals include those with neuropsychiatric disorders, like dementia or Parkinson disease; people who have limited mobility; individuals dependent on narcotics; or those with a long history of laxative use.
+This condition can occur at all ages, but it’s especially common in frail, elderly individuals and in children.
+Other high-risk individuals include those with neuropsychiatric disorders, like dementia or Parkinson disease; people who have limited mobility; individuals who take narcotics; or those with a long history of laxative use.

-An infographic detailing the causes, signs and symptoms, diagnosis, and treatment of Fecal Impaction
+An infographic detailing the background, signs and symptoms, diagnosis, and treatment of fecal impaction.

 What causes fecal impaction?